 Arch pain and other types of foot pain usually stem from something being out of whack in either the function or the interaction of the structures of the foot, be it due to a foot arch injury, a neurological condition or a hereditary structural abnormality.
 This often causes inflammation, and inflammation typically results in arch foot pain.

-With these basics covered, I will now delve into some of the causes of arch of foot pain and what one can do about it.
-(Check out the article, “Foot pain isn't normal.
-Here are six ways to prevent it.”)
+With these basics covered, I will now delve into some of the causes of the arch of foot pain and what one can do about it.

-Plantar fasciitis is a condition that typically causes pain in the heel, but for some this can also coincide with pain in arch of foot.
+Plantar fasciitis is a condition that typically causes pain in the heel, but for some, this can also coincide with pain in the arch of the foot.
 Plantar fasciitis occurs when too much tension is placed on the plantar fascia, resulting in small tears.
 Over time, repeated tearing and stretching of this tissue causes inflammation and thus pain in foot arch.

 Plantar fasciitis treatment typically involves wearing a night splint to stretch the plantar fascia while one is sleeping and the use of a foot pain arch support to help distribute pressure more evenly across the foot.
 Besides orthotics, one can also engage in foot massages and stretches in addition to avoiding or cutting back on the irritating activity.
 Icing the foot can also help reduce inflammation and achieve foot arch pain relief.

-As alluded to in the previous section, foot pain in the arch can also stem from an abnormally high foot arch, or pes cavus.
-In an estimated 50% of cases, high arches are caused by a hereditary neuromuscular condition commonly known as Charcot Marie Tooth (CMT) disease.
+As alluded to in the previous section, foot pain in the arch can also stem from an abnormally high foot arch or pes cavus.
+In an estimated 50% of cases, high arches are caused by a hereditary neuromuscular condition is commonly known as Charcot Marie Tooth (CMT) disease.

-Outside of this, high arch foot pain is not well understood; it is thought to stem from a variety of neurological, orthopedic, or neuromuscular conditions, ranging from a post-trauma malformation of the bone, to a shortening of the Achilles tendon to muscle weakness.
+Outside of this, high arch foot pain is not well understood; it is thought to stem from a variety of neurological, orthopedic, or neuromuscular conditions, ranging from a post-trauma malformation of the bone to an shortening of the Achilles tendon to muscle weakness.

 For some, pain in the foot arch due to posterior tibial tendon dysfunction occurs gradually over time simply due to the wear and tear of daily life.
 This can be accelerated by overusing the feet, participating in high-impact sports or wearing shoes with poor support.
 Foot arch injuries can also lead to a fallen arch, such as a fall or other such trauma.